 Establishing your daily work schedule

-Establishing and sticking to your schedule will help you stay on track.
+Establishing and sticking to your work schedule will help you stay on track.
 A schedule gives your remote work a sense of structure and consistency, especially when you reinforce your own schedule yourself.
 This also lets your workmates know when you’re available for work.

 Distractions can be plenty if you’re working at home.
 You can minimize or avoid distractions by having a dedicated workspace, the kind that you find is conducive and inspiring for work.
 Avoid having items that can pull you away from dedicated work time around, such unfinished chores.